droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./qa/README.md - Explains how to run tests.

-**./qa/pull-tester** - A set of tools that can be used to kick off tests related to RPC functionality.
+**./qa/pull-tester** - A set of tools that can be used to kick off Python-based tests, primarily based on Core's RPC functionality but including other test types based on external functionality.

 ./qa/pull-tester/rpc-tests.py - Primary script that kicks off one or more tests found in ./qa/rpc-tests. [*Added in 0.12*](https://github.com/bitcoin/bitcoin/pull/6616).